morgan4080/live_email_notification/README.md

   * Run `mix ecto.migrate`
   * Run `mix run priv/repo/seeds.exs`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Sign up with invitation code "VALUEA" for ADMIN & "VALUES" for SUPERUSER

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.